isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 - use cat to gather the outputs into a single file

-Each of these is defined as a CWL tool, and together they make a workflow.
+Each of these steps is defined as a CWL tool, and together they make a workflow.

-The first three steps of the workflow are considered scatter operations, and the last is the gather, where the outputs are combined.
+The first three steps of the workflow are considered scatter operations, and the last is the gather, where outputs are combined.

 Let's look at the first tool: